 During the lease term in Dunn Loring

-During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+During tenancy, the rental belongs to the tenant we respect the tenant 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental property in Dunn Loring, the tenant must allow us to go into the rental home.
-Some justifiable reasons to access rental property are to:
+If Nesbitt Realty has a good reason to come into a rental property in Dunn Loring, the renter must allow us to come into the rental.
+Some solid reasons to access rental home are to:

 - Inspect the rental,